8x10 Burke & James Commercial View

 12 inch f/4.5 Carl Meyar Anastigmat

-8x10 Burke & James with the extension bed attached and the balance block removed.
+8x10 Burke & James on a Majestic tripod.
+Camera and tripod were both made in Chicago.
+The extension bed is attached and the balance block is not fitted.

 A good design and sturdy (albeit not smooth) build quality

-The 8x10 Burke and James is a solid platform due to its mass and design.
+The 8x10 Burke and James is a good match for large, heavy lenses due to its mass and design.
 For example, the front and rear standards have a ‘long wheelbase’ at their point of attachment to the bed, to resist wobbling.

 Focus locking on the front and rear standards is done with levers that are separate from the focus knobs.
 Movements are not geared.
 The focus controls work well and can be finely adjusted, but feel rough.
 Perhaps due to similar design/cost trade-offs that resulted in the gray paint?